-Over the next few days, in preparation for the deluxe version of “Purple Rain,”musician Brandon Schott, a self-proposed Prince fanatic, and I, another Prince fanatic, will delve into Prince’s mythical vault, which contains hundreds, possibly even thousands of songs, unreleased to the general public.
+Over the next few days, in preparation for the deluxe version of “Purple Rain,”musician Brandon Schott, a self-proposed Prince fanatic, and I, another Prince fanatic, will delve into Prince’s mythical vault.
+His vault contains hundreds, possibly even thousands of songs, unreleased to the general public.
 Some of these unreleased gems have made it out of the vault, and many are on par with anything Prince ever released.

 ‘Dreams’ – Peter’s Prince Fantasy Album

 “Dreams” could have been created in between “1999” and “Purple Rain.”
 It’s a naughty album, with songs such as “Irresistible Bitch,” “Erotic City,” “Wonderful Ass” and “Electric Intercourse.”
 This was Prince at his creative peak; we could have easily had another album of jewels to treasure with all of the B-sides and unreleased material. (“Dreams” was the original name for the movie “Purple Rain.”)

 “Irresistible Bitch” – With the familiar start-and-stop beginning Prince was known for, “Irresistible Bitch” features him doing a bit of rapping before rapping was even cool.
 It’s pure funk and addicting as hell.

 “Extra Loveable” – “Extra Loveable” is extra enjoyable, with Prince’s Linn LM-1 drum machine (which used heavily during this time), wonderful harmonies and a synthesizer-driven accompaniment, until a guitar solo takes over toward the end.